Selection and Role of the Independent Monitor

 After conducting preliminary interviews, the City, BPD and DOJ jointly selected the following Finalist Applicants (in alphabetical order):

 - Venable LLP

 On September 15, 2017 the City and BPD together with DOJ jointly recommended to the Court an Independent Monitor team composed of members of the Exiger/21st Century Policing team, members of the Venable LLP team, and Community Mediation Program, Inc. (also known as Baltimore Community Mediation Center).
 The combined team has significant expertise in protecting civil and constitutional rights, knowledge of police practices and the challenges that police officers and departments face, a track record of success in achieving institutional reform within police departments, and local experience and expertise with the diverse communities of Baltimore.
 The City, BPD and DOJ agree the proposed team is the most qualified candidate to serve as the Independent Monitor overseeing the BPD and City’s implementation of the Consent Decree.
 The Court will make the final decision of whether to appoint the recommended team as the Independent Monitor.

-Members of the public can submit written comments either via email to [email protected] or mailed to the address below:
+Members of the public can submit written comments either via email or mailed them to the address below:

 United States Department of Justice

 Civil Rights Division, Special Litigation Section

 To ensure full consideration by the Parties, submissions should be made no later than July 17, 2017.
 Email submissions are encouraged.

 The Parties will compile the public submissions, forward them to the Court, and publish them on the websites of the DOJ, the BPD, and the City.
 The Parties will not forward or post submissions that contain irrelevant, threatening, or inflammatory material, or any submissions that reveal confidential information.

 View public comments and recommendations on the Monitor Applications here.